 What is Ethnography?

-Ethnography is as useful for studying local communities as it is for global ones.
+Ethnography is as useful for studying local communities as it is for global or online ones.
 It can also be applied to assessing and helping people address problems and needs in their organizations and communities.
 With ethnography, the range of areas, issues and communities one might study is vast.
 For some of the projects PERCS has been involved in, see our Projects page.